api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/api-integration-2.md

 Note that there was some subjectivity while defining the Airnode endpoints.
 This means that two different OISes can exist for the same exact API, differing based on how the integrators designed the interface that the requester will use.
 However, in most cases, one would simply map API operations to Airnode endpoints directly, and let the requester provide all API operation parameters through the Airnode endpoint parameters.

 Currently there is no tool that generates an `endpoints` list that maps to `apiSpecifications.paths` one-to-one.
 If you would like to help build this, please join the conversation in [this issue](https://github.com/api3dao/airnode/issues/153).

+Now that we have our OIS object, the next step is [Configuring Airnode](configuring-airnode.md).